aleshaleksey/fansys23/09-races.md

   - A template may grant only 2 condition resistances or immunities per template level.
 - A passive or active (B class) ability with no prerequisites.
 - Remove a necessity (drink or eat).
-- A 60ft (rating: poor) fly speed.
+- A 60ft (rating: poor, endurance: 2 hours) fly speed.
 Characters that pick this option have a -10ft speed penalty to their climb, walk and swim speeds.
 - A 5ft dig speed.
 Characters that pick this option have a -10ft speed penalty to their climb, walk and swim speeds.
 - Improve dig speed by 5ft from 5f->10ft.